Rudbeckia laciniata aka Cutleaf Coneflower

 Common names

-How to care for Cutleaf Coneflower
+How difficult is it to take care of Cutleaf Coneflower

 If you're looking for a plant that offers a moderate level of challenge, Cutleaf Coneflower is a great choice to test your gardening skills.